Numfor51/Power-BI-Project/README.md

 ⦁	To my opinion, the average payment installments of 24 installments is too high.
 Measures should be taken to reduce the payment time or number of installments.

-⦁	It is of interest to inverst more in our top selling products such as increase in stock and promotions such that they hardly run out of inventory.
+⦁	It is of interest to invest more in our top selling products such as increase in stock and promotions such that they hardly run out of inventory.

 ⦁	It is equally advisable to continuously motivate our most valuable sellers with incentives, bonuses for them to increase our sales volume and yield more returns in revenue and profit.